Health plan changes provoke protest in Ribeirão

 The entity also claims that the measure may impact the eventual extinction of Sassom in the future.
 “The Union emphasizes that the appropriate legal measures to stop this attack will also be adopted”, says the category.

-By means of a note, the city hall said that the accreditation of operators was approved by the Deliberative Council of Sassom and aims to guarantee medical and dental assistance to servers and dependents, in addition to ensuring the financial balance of the municipality.
+Through a note, the city hall said that the accreditation of operators was approved by the Deliberative Council of Sassom and aims to guarantee medical and dental care to servers and dependents, in addition to ensuring the financial balance of the municipality.

 The executive says that Sassom operates with a monthly deficit of almost R$ 500 thousand.
 “Operators with active registration at the National Supplementary Health Agency will be accredited and an assistance plan in the Basic Business modality will be offered, guaranteeing more benefits than those currently offered”, says the municipality.